armandmcqueen/tensorpack-mask-rcnn/RESULTS.md

 ### SyncBN

 You can use SyncBN to train with very large batch sizes without getting NaN losses.
-However, curretnly the accuracy is generally lower than when using FreezeBN and the throughput is significantly worse.
+However, currently the accuracy is generally lower than when using FreezeBN and the throughput is significantly worse.